Lord-KA/gTree/README.md

 4. CMake with fetching
 5. (Re)storing of a tree to/from a file in human-readalbe format
 6. Modern-Art capybara ASCII
+7. Unit tests
+8. Github CI

 ## TODO
-1. Unit tests
-2. Test coverage check
+1. Test coverage check
-3. Github CI